awsdocs/amazon-ec2-user-guide-windows/doc_source/concepts.md

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch\.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-To detect potentially authorized or malicious use of your EC2 instances, use Amazon GuardDuty\.
+To detect potentially unauthorized or malicious use of your EC2 instances, use Amazon GuardDuty\.
 For more information see the [Amazon GuardDuty User Guide](https://docs.aws.amazon.com/guardduty/latest/ug/)\.

 ## Access Amazon EC2<a name="access-ec2"></a>